Features

 • Tea and coffee

-• High-quality dishware that is highly durable and dishwasher safe
+• High-quality dishware that is highly durable and dishwasher-safe

 • Kid-friendly dishes (sippy cups, small utensils, cute plates & bowls)

-• Cups and glassware (wine glasses, etc)
+• Cups and glassware (wine glasses, water glasses, etc)

 • Kettle and coffee machine